-11.1 Recruitment & Selection
+Recruitment & Selection

-11.1.1 The Trust has a responsibility to carefully recruit, select and vet staff and volunteers.
+11.1 Jigsaw has a responsibility to carefully recruit, select and vet staff and volunteers.
 This includes taking up written references and DBS checks.
 For further information, please refer to the Recruitment Policy.

-11.2 Staff Training and Competency
+Staff Training and Competency

-- 11.2.1 All operational staff must attend the organisation's Safeguarding Adults ar Risk core training which is carried out during their initial three-month induction period.
-Other training, including refresher training is provided as required. - 11.2.2 All bank and temporary staff are to read Jigsaw's Safeguarding Adults at Risk overview - 11.2.3 The JigsawPlus DSLs and DDSL and senior managers must attend relevant core training, e.g., on Investigating Incidents. - 11.2.4 All people within the organisation who are involved in service delivery, whether they are paid employees, volunteers or students, should be alert to the possibilities of abuse or neglect of adults at risk and be aware of local procedures and know the names and contact details of relevant local and national professionals and organisations and where possible they should participate in basic safeguarding adults at risk training. - 11.2.5 Where available and appropriate, staff should attend local adult protection team training to help to raise awareness of local practice and procedures and also to develop working relationships.
+- 11.2 All operational staff must attend the organisation's Safeguarding Adults at Risk core training which is carried out during their initial three-month induction period.
+Other training, including refresher training is completed annually. - 11.3 All bank and temporary staff are to read Jigsaw's Safeguarding Adults at Risk overview and watch the 'Types of Abuse' video - 11.4 The JigsawPlus DSLs and DDSL and senior managers must attend relevant core training, e.g., on Investigating Incidents. - 11.5 All people within the organisation who are involved in service delivery, whether they are paid employees, volunteers or students, should be alert to the possibilities of abuse or neglect of adults at risk and be aware of local procedures and know the names and contact details of relevant local and national professionals and organisations and where possible they should participate in basic safeguarding adults at risk training. - 11.6 Where available and appropriate, staff should attend local adult protection team training to help to raise awareness of local practice and procedures and also to develop working relationships.